-Solar News and Innovations
+Solar and Roofing Advisor

 For homeowners in Los Angeles and across Southern California, 2025 is a turning point for solar.
 The 30% Federal Solar Investment Tax Credit (ITC)—the single most valuable incentive for cutting solar installation costs—is set to expire for residential systems after December 31, 2025.